 2. The publication of the manuscript in “Acta Balneologica” is paid.
 The cost of publishing the manuscript is PLN 750,00 plus 23% VAT (for foreign authors: 150€).
-If the first author of the manuscript is a member of the Editorial Board or a team of journal reviewers, we do not charge a fee for printing the manuscript, and if she or he is the next co-author – the fee is PLN 500,00 plus 23% VAT.
+If the first author of the manuscript is a member of the Editorial Board, we do not charge a fee for printing the manuscript, and if she or he is the next co-author – the fee is PLN 500,00 plus 23% VAT.
 The publisher issues invoices.
 The fee should be paid after receiving positive reviews, and before publishing the manuscript.

 3. Articles in English are preferred.
 The editors can help in finding the right person for translation or proofreading.

 4. Papers should be sent to the editor via the editorial panel (Editorial System), available on the journal’s website at https://www.actabalneologica.eu.
 In order to submit an article, free registration in the system is necessary.
 After registration, the author should follow the instructions on the computer screen.